replit/river/README.md

 - result types and error handling
 - snappy DX (no code-generation)
 - transparent reconnect support for long-lived sessions
-- over any transport (WebSockets, stdio, Unix Domain Socket out of the box)
+- over any transport (WebSockets and Unix Domain Socket out of the box)

 ## Installation